Understanding social comparison on social media | JED

 Understanding Social Comparison on Social Media

-Fortunately, now that social media has been around for awhile, researchers are starting to better understand when and how it helps mental health and connectedness, as well as when and how it hurts these areas of life.
+Researchers continue to study both the positive and negative ways that social media may impact mental health and connectedness among young people.
 One of the primary discoveries is the role that social comparison plays in our social media experience.
-The tendency to compare ourselves to others is natural, but in this case, having the tendency to notice people on social media who we judge (subconsciously or even unconsciously) as being better than us in key ways, often has a negative mental and emotional health impact.
+The tendency to compare ourselves to others is natural, but, in this case, having the tendency to notice people on social media who we judge (subconsciously or even unconsciously) as being better than us in key ways often has a negative mental and emotional health impact.

 Why is social comparison on social media important?